python/devguide/buildworker.rst

 You need a recent version of the `buildbot <http://buildbot.net/>`_ software, and you will probably want a separate 'buildbot' user to run the buildbot software.
-You may also want to set the buildbot up using a virtual environment, depending on you manage your system.
+You may also want to set the buildbot up using a virtual environment, depending on how you manage your system.
 We won't cover how to that here; it doesn't differ from setting up a virtual environment for any other software, but you'll need to modify the sequence of steps below as appropriate if you choose that path.

 For Linux:

-    * If your package manager provides the buildbot slave software, that is probably the best way to install it; it may create the buildbot user for you, in which case you can skip that step.
-Otherwise, do ``pip install buildbot-slave``.
+    * If your package manager provides the buildbot worker software, that is probably the best way to install it; it may create the buildbot user for you, in which case you can skip that step.
+Otherwise, do ``pip install buildbot-worker``.
     * Create a ``buildbot`` user (using, eg: ``useradd``) if necessary.
     * Log in as the buildbot user.